tommyettinger/juniper/README.md

 developers should follow suit.
 RoboVM has always had support for language level 8, but in the main branch has never supported Java 8 APIs (not a problem here).
 GWT has had support for Java 8 in some form since the 2.8.x line of releases;
-using 2.10.0 is recommended because it improves on this support.
-Most of these are made at least a little easier by using [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) to generate projects (assuming you are making a libGDX app or game), since gdx-liftoff handles core library desugaring on Android and uses GWT 2.10.0 by default.
+using 2.11.0 or higher is recommended because it improves on this support.
+Most of these are made at least a little easier by using [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) to generate projects (assuming you are making a libGDX app or game), since gdx-liftoff handles core library desugaring on Android and uses GWT 2.11.0 by default.

 You can preview what some distributions look like
 [on this page](https://tommyettinger.github.io/juniper/distributor/).
 It uses